Food and beverage to the United Arab Emirates

 Trends and opportunities

-Due to the lack of agriculture in the Gulf Cooperative Council (GCC) the food imports are significant, forming 70 per cent of the food requirements.
-Due to extensive trade liberalisation, a high percentage of imported products (approximately 50 per cent) are further re-exported to GCC countries, former Soviet states, the Indian subcontinent and Eastern Africa.
+Due to the lack of agriculture in the Gulf Cooperative Council (GCC), food imports are significant, forming 70 per cent of the all food requirements.
+Due to extensive trade liberalisation, a high percentage of imported products (approximately 50 per cent) are further re-exported to GCC countries, former Soviet states, the Indian subcontinent and Africa.

 For Australian exporters, trade opportunities exist in most food categories.
 However, the market is highly competitive given the UAE’s open trade policies.
 In some instances consumption is small, so opportunities exist for consolidators of mixed consignments.

-The UAE and Saudi Arabia have emerged as major re-exporting hubs, due to their strategic location.
-These countries have become a significant link in the region’s food chain, supported by strong logistics, location and well-established transportation routes (air, sea and land).
+The UAE has emerged as a major re-exporting hub, primarily due to its strategic location and has therefore become a significant link in the region’s food chain, supported by strong logistics, recognised standards and practices, and well-established transportation routes (air, sea and land).

 A rapidly growing tourist population and emerging affluence has encouraged demand for high quality, organic and specialised foods.
 The introduction of hypermarkets and superstores is reshaping the retail sector, providing a diverse range of food to supplement the taste preferences of a large expatriate population.
 In recent years, there has been a shift in food habits from traditional to Western-style convenience foods.
-Despite the presence of food processing companies, there still remains a considerable gap in food processing and packaging capabilities.
+Despite the presence of food processing companies, there still remains a considerable gap in food processing and packaging capabilities, something that Australia can showcase through innovation and collaboration.
+The UAE also plays a leading role in the development of standards (GCC and MENA wide) in the fast growing halal food industry.

 Key sector openings include:

 Food suppliers from all over the world vigorously compete for market share.
-European Union, US and Asian products pose the greatest competition to Australian products, as lower freight rates work in favour of these suppliers.
-It is acknowledged that Australia can compete on quality, but higher freight costs and the strong dollar can add to the price making products less competitive.
+European Union (EU), United States (US) and Asian products pose the greatest competition to Australian products, as lower freight rates work in favour of these suppliers.
+It is acknowledged that Australia can compete on quality, but higher freight costs and the strong dollar can add to the price, making products less competitive.

 Most items are sourced locally from exclusive agents and major supermarket chains import some of their products direct from overseas suppliers.

-The US dominates the high quality snack market and European companies, under license from American manufacturers, dominate the cereals market.
+The US dominates the high quality snack market and EU companies, under license from American manufacturers, dominate the cereals market.

 Australia is one of the major suppliers of beef and lamb with strong competition from US, Brazil, China, New Zealand and the India subcontinent.
 France, Australia, UK and Holland dominate the market for cheese.